Ahmed Ammi

-Ahmed Ammi (أحمد عمي; born 19 January 1981) is a Dutch-Moroccan footballer who plays as a right defender.
-He currently plays for Dutch amateur outfit SC Irene.
+Ahmed Ammi (أحمد عمي; 19 January 1981 – 15 September 2026) was a Moroccan-Dutch professional footballer who played as a right-back.

 Club career

-Ammi was born in Temsamane, Morocco, but moved to the Netherlands at a young age.
+Ammi was born in Temsamane, Morocco, before moving to the Netherlands at a young age.
 He started playing football for local amateur side, SV Blerick, but was added to the youth department of VVV-Venlo, who at that time were known as VVV.
-He made his debut in the 2000–01 season, when VVV played in the Dutch second division.
+He made his debut in the 2000–01 season, when VVV played in the Eerste Divisie.

-Ammi made his next step in 2006, when he signed with NAC Breda.
+He made his next step in 2006, when he signed with NAC Breda.
 After playing only one season in Breda, he moved on to ADO Den Haag in 2008.

-He moved to German Regionalliga West club KFC Uerdingen 05 in January 2014 and played for EVV, before joining fellow amateur side SC Irene in summer 2016.
+Ammi moved to German Regionalliga West club KFC Uerdingen 05 in January 2014 and played for EVV, before joining fellow amateur side SC Irene in summer 2016.
+Ammi retired in 2018.

+Personal life and death

+In May 2025, Ammi was diagnosed with bowel cancer.
+He died on 15 September 2026, at the age of 45.